 My main training is within Psychodynamic counselling which aims to look at how our early life experiences shape the way we view ourselves, the world and others in our lives.
-I aim to draw on these patterns and encourage you to observe and reflect on your own thoughts, emotions and beliefs.
-Where appropriate I may draw on other models of therapy such as CBT.
-Counselling can help with issues such as anxiety, depression, trauma, self-esteem, identity, sexuality, bereavement, loss, stress, relationship difficulties, attachment issues, work related stress, and anger.
+Psychodynamic focuses on unconscious processes that can be seen in our present behaviour.
+Insight and understanding is created through reflecting and drawing on these unconscious processes.
+I aim to draw on these patterns and encourage you to observe and reflect on your own thoughts, emotions and beliefs to help you to develop insight and understanding.

-Monday 6pm - 9pm
+Monday 3pm - 9pm

-Tuesday 7:30am - 9pm
+Tuesday 3pm - 9pm